BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 - Workflow to help developers, administrators and non-technical business users design and manage business processes.

 Alfresco relies on a network of system integrators, software vendors, infrastructure providers and resellers to build complete solutions, which are tailored to specific customer requirements.
-Alfresco integrates with several major software systems, including SAP, Amazon Web Services, Salesforce, AutoCAD, Google Docs, Jive and Microsoft Office.
+Alfresco integrates with several major software systems, including SAP, Amazon Web Services, Salesforce, AutoCAD, Google Docs, Box, Jive and Microsoft Office.

 Since its platforms are open source, Alfresco doesn't charge license fees.
 However, they do sell subscriptions for support.
 Pricing for the three levels of support is determined by the total number of named users and by the level of support required.